Research Experiences for Teachers (RET) in Engineering and Computer Science

 Proposals submitted in response to this program solicitation will be reviewed by Ad hoc Review and/or Panel Review.

-Reviewers will be asked to formulate a recommendation to either support or decline each proposal.
+Reviewers will be asked to evaluate proposals using two National Science Board approved merit review criteria and, if applicable, additional program specific criteria.
+A summary rating and accompanying narrative will be completed and submitted by each reviewer.
 The Program Officer assigned to manage the proposal's review will consider the advice of reviewers and will formulate a recommendation.

 After scientific, technical and programmatic review and consideration of appropriate factors, the NSF Program Officer recommends to the cognizant Division Director whether the proposal should be declined or recommended for award.
-NSF is striving to be able to tell applicants whether their proposals have been declined or recommended for funding within six months.
+NSF strives to be able to tell applicants whether their proposals have been declined or recommended for funding within six months.
+Large or particularly complex proposals or proposals from new awardees may require additional review and processing time.
 The time interval begins on the deadline or target date, or receipt date, whichever is later.
-The interval ends when the Division Director accepts the Program Officer's recommendation.
+The interval ends when the Division Director acts upon the Program Officer's recommendation.

 Notification of the award is made to the submitting organization by a Grants Officer in the Division of Grants and Agreements.
 Organizations whose proposals are declined will be advised as promptly as possible by the cognizant NSF Program administering the program.
 Verbatim copies of reviews, not including the identity of the reviewer, will be provided automatically to the Principal Investigator.
 (See Section VI.B. for additional information on the review process.)

-An NSF award consists of: (1) the award letter, which includes any special provisions applicable to the award and any numbered amendments thereto; (2) the budget, which indicates the amounts, by categories of expense, on which NSF has based its support (or otherwise communicates any specific approvals or disapprovals of proposed expenditures); (3) the proposal referenced in the award letter; (4) the applicable award conditions, such as Grant General Conditions (GC-1); * or Research Terms and Conditions * and (5) any announcement or other NSF issuance that may be incorporated by reference in the award letter.
+An NSF award consists of: (1) the award notice, which includes any special provisions applicable to the award and any numbered amendments thereto; (2) the budget, which indicates the amounts, by categories of expense, on which NSF has based its support (or otherwise communicates any specific approvals or disapprovals of proposed expenditures); (3) the proposal referenced in the award notice; (4) the applicable award conditions, such as Grant General Conditions (GC-1)*; or Research Terms and Conditions* and (5) any announcement or other NSF issuance that may be incorporated by reference in the award notice.
 Cooperative agreements also are administered in accordance with NSF Cooperative Agreement Financial and Administrative Terms and Conditions (CA-FATC) and the applicable Programmatic Terms and Conditions.
 NSF awards are electronically signed by an NSF Grants and Agreements Officer and transmitted electronically to the organization via e-mail.

-*These documents may be accessed electronically on NSF's Website at http://www.nsf.gov/awards/managing/award_conditions.jsp?org=NSF.
+*These documents may be accessed electronically on NSF's Website at https://www.nsf.gov/awards/managing/award_conditions.jsp?org=NSF.
 Paper copies may be obtained from the NSF Publications Clearinghouse, telephone (703) 292-7827 or by e-mail from nsfpubs@nsf.gov.

-More comprehensive information on NSF Award Conditions and other important information on the administration of NSF awards is contained in the NSF Award & Administration Guide (AAG) Chapter II, available electronically on the NSF Website at http://www.nsf.gov/publications/pub_summ.jsp?ods_key=aag.
+More comprehensive information on NSF Award Conditions and other important information on the administration of NSF awards is contained in the NSF Award & Administration Guide (AAG) Chapter II, available electronically on the NSF Website at https://www.nsf.gov/publications/pub_summ.jsp?ods_key=aag.

-Failure to provide the required annual or final project reports, or the project outcomes report will delay NSF review and processing of any future funding increments as well as any pending proposals for that PI.
+Failure to provide the required annual or final project reports, or the project outcomes report, will delay NSF review and processing of any future funding increments as well as any pending proposals for all identified PIs and co-PIs on a given award.
 PIs should examine the formats of the required reports in advance to assure availability of required data.

-PIs are required to use NSF's electronic project-reporting system, available through FastLane, for preparation and submission of annual and final project reports.
-Such reports provide information on activities and findings, project participants (individual and organizational), publications, and other specific products and contributions.
-PIs will not be required to re-enter information previously provided, either with a proposal or in earlier updates using the electronic system.
-Submission of the report via FastLane constitutes certification by the PI that the contents of the report are accurate and complete.
-The project outcomes report must be prepared and submitted using Research.gov.
+PIs are required to use NSF's electronic project-reporting system, available through Research.gov, for preparation and submission of annual and final project reports.
+Such reports provide information on accomplishments, project participants (individual and organizational), publications, and other specific products and impacts of the project.
+Submission of the report via Research.gov constitutes certification by the PI that the contents of the report are accurate and complete.
+The project outcomes report also must be prepared and submitted using Research.gov.
 This report serves as a brief summary, prepared specifically for the public, of the nature and outcomes of the project.
 This report will be posted on the NSF website exactly as it is submitted by the PI.

 Please note that the program contact information is current at the time of publishing.
 See program website for any updates to the points of contact.